-In a case the Medical Officer at the Civil Hospital in Tandlinwala sent Rqqa to the S. H. O. at the Tandlianwala Police Station to let them know that Nur Ahmad son of Nijabat was in a serious condition but was still capable of giving a statement.
+In a case the Medical Officer at the Civil Hospital in Tandlinwala sent Rqqa to the S. H. O. at the Tandlianwala Police Station to let them know that Nur Ahmad son of Nijabat was in a serious condition but was

+46Gopal Chaturvedi (2008).
+Filed's Commentary on the Law of Evidence, Delhi still capable of giving a statement.
 As a result, Jafar Hussain Shah, A. S. I., arrived at the hospital.
 In the presence of the doctor, Nur Ahmad, who was then in the operating room, described the incident to him and included the pertinent details.
-A formal F. I. R. was filed at the police station in Tandlianwala based on this
+A formal F. I. R. was filed at the police station in Tandlianwala based on this statement.
+It was decided that there was enough evidence on file to confirm the veracity of the deathbed declaration.47